algaealex/CA-Bioassay-2022/README.md

 # CA-Bioassay-2022

-California Bioasasy Data and Code 2022
+California Bioasasy Data and Code 2022 written in R.